PROTECTION

 James 2:14-26 "What doth it profit, my brethren, though a man say he hath faith, and have not works? can faith save him?
 If a brother or sister be naked, and destitute of daily food, And one of you say unto them, Depart in peace, be ye warmed and filled; notwithstanding ye give them not those things which are needful to the body; what doth it profit?
 Even so faith, if it hath not works, is dead, being alone.
 Yea, a man may say, Thou hast faith, and I have works: shew me thy faith without thy works, and I will shew thee my faith by my works.
 Thou believest that there is one God; thou doest well: the devils also believe, and tremble.
 But wilt thou know, O vain man, that faith without works is dead?
 Was not Abraham our father justified by works, when he had offered Isaac his son upon the altar?
 Seest thou how faith wrought with his works, and by works was faith made perfect?
 And the scripture was fulfilled which saith, Abraham believed God, and it was imputed unto him for righteousness: and he was called the Friend of God.
 Ye see then how that by works a man is justified, and not by faith only.
 Likewise also was not Rahab the harlot justified by works, when she had received the messengers, and had sent them out another way?
 For as the body without the spirit is dead, so faith without works is dead also."

 1. In the interpretation of Scripture, there must be a balance.
-One truth taken to the exclusion to other truths, makes the one a lie.
+One truth taken to the exclusion of other truths, makes the one a lie.
 Should we do away with good works since salvation comes by faith?
 God forbid!
 Furthermore, we read in I John 2:19 "They went out from us, but they were not of us; for if they had been of us, they would no doubt have continued with us: but they went out, that they might be made manifest that they were not all of us."
 Some come to church and go through the motions of committing their lives to the Lord without it being a reality.
-Soon you don't see them in church any longer.
+Soon, you don't see them in church any longer.
 Why?
 Their experience was not a true salvation experience.
 Yes, I know of people like that.
 Then later, they may come to realize that they were trying to save themselves, but could not.
 Then they may come to commit their lives to Jesus as Lord and receive the new birth.

 Revelation 3:14-16 "And unto the angel of the church of the Laodiceans write; These things saith the Amen, the faithful and true witness, the beginning of the creation of God; I know thy works, that thou art neither cold nor hot: I would thou wert cold or hot.
 So then because thou art lukewarm, and neither cold nor hot, I will spue thee out of my mouth."